 Respiratory and thoracic cancers:

-Treatment of patients with anaplastic lymphoma kinase (ALK)-positive, metastatic non-small cell lung cancer (NSCLC) as detected by an FDA-approved test.
+In adults with anaplastic lymphoma kinase (ALK)-positive, metastatic non-small cell lung cancer (NSCLC), as determined by an FDA-approved test.

 Generic Drug Availability:

 Tabs 30mg—30; 90mg—7, 30; 180mg—23, 30; Initiation pack—7 (90mg) + 23 (180mg)